Financial Aid Information

 - Transfer students should add ICC’s school code (001924) to their existing FAFSA

-- If you have not yet completed the FAFSA and want to esimate your finanicial aid, check out the Federal Student Aid Estimator Tool
+- If you have not yet completed the FAFSA and want to estimate your finanicial aid, check out the Federal Student Aid Estimator Tool

 - Submit all final transcripts to ICC.
-Final high school/GED transcripts should be sent to the Office of Admissions.
+Final high school/GED transcripts should be sent to then ICC Registrar.
 Final college transcripts should be sent to the ICC Registrar.
-Any student wishing to be considered for Federal Student Aid must provide all official college transcript(s) regardless of whether the student earned credit from the institution they attended; no exceptions.
+Any student wishing to be considered for Federal Student Aid must provide all official college transcript(s) regardless of whether the student earned credit from the institution they attended.

 - Sign on to the ICC Online Financial Aid System

 - View and submit ‘My Required Documents’ (some documents may be uploaded directly through the system)

 - View financial aid disbursements

 - You can view instructions on how to access the Online Financial Aid System HERE